sigitas-stumbras/convertapi-abap/README.md

 For a complete up-to-date list of supported file formats, conversions and other capabilities please see: https://www.convertapi.com/doc

 > **Note:** We would like to make it very clear that this is not a file convertion library.
-This is a client library to consume a publicly accessible file conversion service, i.e., the content being converted will travel outside your ABAP system and your network.
+This is a client library to consume a publicly accessible file conversion service - the content being converted will travel outside your ABAP system and your network.

 ## Prerequisites